 The area is home to peaceful seaside villages and delicious tasting trails.
 There are plenty of wineries, breweries, and local distilleries to discover.
 Along with a vibrant arts and culture scene.

 Waterbabies will delight at the options available in, on, and under the water.
-Go swimming with dolphins, scuba dive, surf, or sailing.
+Go swimming with dolphins, scuba diving, surfing, or sailing.

 The Murray

 Experience life river life on the Murray, Australia's longest river.
-Spend a few tranquil and relaxing days on your own houseboat, or onboard a historic paddle steamer.
+Spend a few tranquil and relaxing days on a houseboat, or onboard a historic paddle steamer.

 Off river eat and drink your way through the region's delicious produce and wines.
 Explore indigenous cultural sites, or play a round or two of golf.